 In most instances you would define the 'From' as the customer from whom monies are being received but the are cases where it would be related to another party such as supplier (refund), employee, company/LLP member, or a tax authority (HMRC).

-If the receipt isn't to be associated with a 3rd party it may be left blank.
+If the receipt isn't to be associated with a counterparty it may be left blank.

 NOTE - not-for-profit users recording donations should record them under the Donations menu option.